edamontology/edam-browser/paper.md

 ##### Criteria 4 - "Can be integrated in external websites"

 The integration of such visualisations in external websites in the form of reusable components can prove convenient for resources that use EDAM for the annotation of resources, given the cost for the development and maintenance of such interfaces.
-Bioportal allows to integrate [widgets](http://bioportal.bioontology.org/ontologies/EDAM/?p=widgets) such as autocomplete form, graph visualization, and tree visualization.
+Bioportal allows to integrate [widgets](http://bioportal.bioontology.org/ontologies/EDAM/?p=widgets) such as autocomplete forms, graph and tree visualizations.
 Widgets for OLS can be found in [biojs](http://biojs.io) registry.
 Neither AberOWL nor WebProtégé propose widgets.

 ##### Criteria 5 - "Facilitate community contributions"